GTPB/ARANGS16/docs/2016-05-10/README.md

 to hang when creating synced folders you can break out of this with Ctr+C, and then log in on the VM using `vagrant ssh`.
 This VM is again too minimal for us to do something useful with so feel free to destroy it (`vagrant destroy`).

-- _Session 3_: Provisioning virtual machines using Puppet.
+### Session 3: Provisioning virtual machines using Puppet.

 We will now have a look at the previously prepared file `arangs2015/conf/vagrant/Vagrantfile`.
 This file specifies that the VM is to be provisioned using the Puppet manifest that is, relative to the Vagrantfile, in `manifests/default.pp`.
 Edit the puppet manifest to add the extra instruction to clone your fork of the course repo into the home directory of the VM user `vagrant`.
 To test whether you got the puppet syntax right you can do a dry run on the host with `puppet apply --noop manifests/default.pp`.
 When all seems correct, launch and provision the box using `vagrant up` and log into it with `vagrant ssh`.

-- _Session 4_: Running the pipeline.
+### Session 4: Running the pipeline.

 If the course repo was successfully cloned into the VM by puppet we should be able to navigate into the repo folder and run our pipeline.
 However, the puppet manifest was run as root (`sudo puppet apply ...`) so our current user (which is, well, try `whoami` - Who am I?) cannot write to it.
 You can change ownership with `sudo chown -R vagrant arangs2015`.
 Then download the data into the VM and run the pipeline.

 Requirements
 ------------